RobotsAndPencils/objective-c-style-guide/README.md

 ```

 * Whitespace should in *all* cases be used to aid readability.
 Readability is highly subjective, so here are some rough guides:
   * Use new lines to delimit chunks of related code (approx 4-5 lines).
 If more than 4-5 lines are grouped, consider refactoring those lines into another method.
+    * By grouping related lines of code it naturally starts to show where the method can be refactored into smaller reusable units
   * One blank line is generally sufficient.
   * Avoid extraneous new lines between nested sets of parenthesis.
   * Avoid blank lines at the end of methods.
 (Consider delimiting the final return value with one though.)